verheyefrancesco/cordova-plugin-datepicker/README.md

 Default: `0`

-### minuteInterval - iOS
-Interval between options in the minute section of the date picker.

-Type: Integer

-Default: `1`

 ## Requirements
 - PhoneGap 3.0 or newer / Cordova 3.0 or newer
 - Android 2.3.1 or newer / iOS 5 or newer